sungnga/react-ecommerce/react-frontend/README.md

     };
     ```
 - In Signin.js file:
-  - Import the authenicate method: `import { authenticate } from '../auth'`
+  - Import the authenticate method: `import { authenticate } from '../auth'`
   - Inside the signin() method, if the user is successfully signed-in, call the authenticate() method to save the data in local storage
   - For 2nd arg callback function, set the redirectToReferrer property state to true.
 This will redirect user after the data is saved in local storage
 - Check to see if user jwt is in local storage